openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 proctored exams, and require that learners pass these exams as one of the requirements for credit eligibility.

-.. note:: Only learners who are enrolled in the Verified track see the option to take an exam with online proctoring.
-If you believe that there are students who have not yet upgraded to the Verified track who should be taking proctored exams and qualifying for course credit, you should remind them to enroll in the Verified track before the deadline for upgrading.
+.. note:: Only learners who are enrolled in the verified track see the option to take an exam with online proctoring.
+If you believe that there are students who have not yet upgraded to the verified track who should be taking proctored exams and qualifying for course credit, you should remind them to enroll in the verified track before the deadline for upgrading.

-Learners in the Verified track can choose to take the exam as proctored and be eligible for course credit, or take the exam as an open exam and not be eligible for course credit.
+Learners in the verified track can choose to take the exam as proctored and be eligible for course credit, or take the exam as an open exam and not be eligible for course credit.
 For more information about creating proctored exams in Studio, see :ref:`Create a Proctored Exam`.